- Updated April 14, 2026

 Cash 4 Diabetic Strips stands out by offering fast payments, flexible acceptance for near-expiry items, and a simple selling process that reduces risk for sellers.

-- Payment within 24 hours after approval
+- Payment within 2 business days after inspection.

 - Free prepaid USPS shipping